Can You Be Autistic and Not Know?

 - Anxiety and depression

-If you notice any of these symptoms, it’s crucial to speak with a doctor or a mental health expert.
-They can provide you with a diagnosis and tailor a treatment plan that suits your specific requirements.
+If you notice any of these symptoms, it is crucial to speak with a doctor or mental health expert.
+They can diagnose you and tailor a treatment plan that suits your specific needs.

 It is important to remember that autism is a spectrum disorder.
 This means that there is a wide range of symptoms and severity levels.
 Some people with autism can live independently and hold jobs, while others need more support.
 There is no one-size-fits-all approach to autism.